Leigh Diffey: NASCAR

+On 13 March 2024, it was reported that Diffey would replace Allen in NBC's NASCAR Cup Series booth shortly after the 2024 Summer Olympics.
+The Indianapolis Star reported on 8 August that Diffey's first race would be the Coke Zero Sugar 400 at Daytona International Speedway.
+Diffey was officially confirmed by NBC on 20 August as the network's new play-by-play voice for the Cup Series.
+Consequently, Kevin Lee filled in for him in the IndyCar booth for the rest of the year.

 IMSA

 Diffey returned to sports car racing in 2019 as the lead announcer for NBC Sports' coverage of IMSA's WeatherTech SportsCar Championship, beginning with the 2019 24 Hours of Daytona.

 Motorcycles

 Diffey began calling the AMA Supercross Championship in 2020, working play-by-play for NBC for the series along with Ralph Sheheen.

 Diffey took over the lead commentating role replacing Sheheen starting the 2021 season with Ricky Carmichael, Daniel Blair, and Will Christien.

 He also served as a studio host for the network's MotoGP and Moto2 coverage.